Xavierkelly/Landing-Pages/README.md

-# Landing Pages
+# Landing Page
 A set of landing page I have create to help you sell more of you software for your next project.
 This repo includes a full screen hero, Stat Counter,Pricing Table, Smooth scroll feature and benefits scections with data particles animations on hero full screen.
+With over 65 plus background images to chose from.

 ### Example:
 ![alt tag](http://www.kelly.tech/static/img/propel.png)